-S. ‘Tinkerbells’ is a hybrid of the microminiature S. concinna and the shrubby S. aggregata.
-It is intermediate in size between these very different plants, although the flower is much more reminiscent of the aggregata parent.
+Sinningia ‘Tinkerbells’ is a hybrid of the microminiature S. concinna and the shrubby S. aggregata.
+It was an unusual combination, as the parents are very dissimilar in almost every character.
+Elena Jordan, of New York city, produced one viable seed from the cross, and grew it to maturity on her windowsill.
+It is intermediate in size between these very different parents, although the flower is much more reminiscent of the aggregata parent.

 ‘Tinkerbells’ is one of the best-loved of the older Sinningia hybrids.
 It has a pleasant upright habit, with some tendency to sprawl in other than bright light, soft fuzzy leaves of a pleasing green colour, and a profusion of bright lavender pink flowers held well above the foliage.
 It is fairly easy to grow under artificial light, and only requires regular watering and fertilizing to do well.